-St. John's Wort
+St. John's wort

-Originally Published: August 28, 1998 - Last Updated / Reviewed On: March 9, 2005
+Originally Published: August 28, 1998 - Last Updated / Reviewed On: December 12, 2014

-What is the most recent information on the beneficial effects of St. John's Wort and possible side effects?
+What is the most recent information on the beneficial effects of St. John's wort and possible side effects?
 What is the recommended dose?

-- gastrointestinal discomfort, such as upset stomach
+- Gastrointestinal discomfort, such as diarrhea

-- allergic reactions
+- Allergic reactions

 Due to the lack of scientific evidence, it’s hard to know how taking St. John’s wort may affect different individuals.
 You may want to be especially wary of taking this supplement if you’re: